Kacper12445/Hilbert-Project/README.md

 # Hilbert - application for text classification
 This is a student project completed for class.
 It has been done as a team work of 5 people.
+Original repository where all the work were uploaded in the real time: https://github.com/Majkel1999/Hilbert .
+Project has been uploaded there to show my part of work which is FE part of application.

 Hilbert is a web application, designated for text classification.
 It implements a BERT model, trained via Human-in-the-Loop tactics.